 Internet shutdowns are on the rise globally.
 In 2021, 182 shutdowns in 34 countries around the world were documented, according to Access Now.
 As internet disruption and shutdowns are often accompanied by state repression, military invasions, and violence, it has never been more important to educate activists, journalists, and citizens affected by internet disruptions and online censorship.

-This is why we have launched the Advocacy Assembly Shutdown Academy -- to share all the valuable knowledge and skills needed to help people to identify, measure, circumvent and advocate against shutdowns.
+This is why we have launched the Advocacy Assembly Shutdown Academy -- to share all the valuable knowledge and skills needed to help people identify, measure, circumvent and advocate against shutdowns.

 What can you learn with the Advocacy Assembly Shutdown Academy?